ahishamali10/docker-laravel/README.md

 $ docker-compose up -d
 ```
----

-the NGINX will run in the background with the port of ':80', if you run linux distro locally just enter 'localhost' but if you are running virtual machine enter the linux distro 'xxx.xxx.xxx.xxx:80'
+>the NGINX will run in the background with the port of ':80', if you run linux distro locally just enter 'localhost' but if you are running virtual machine enter the linux distro 'xxx.xxx.xxx.xxx:80'

----

 ## Laravel commands
  to get laravel commands to work you should use this